engageLively/galyleo-user-docs/docs/index.md

 Galyleo User Documentation
 ------------------------------
-This is the user guide for the Galyleo Service
+This is the user guide for the Galyleo Service.

 # Examples and Tutorials
 There are a number of examples and tutorials designed to help new users quickly get started with Galyleo.